Aldikitta/ViewModelExample/README.md

 ViewModelFactory is use to pass value in constructor in Cutom ViewModel

-LiveData is use to make the view always get up to date data whenever the data is changed
+LiveData is use to make the view always get up to data whenever the data is changed